 - Use search lists to move read-only files, such as images, to different disks.
 This technique is not well suited for write operations to the target device, because the write will take place to the first volume/directory for which you have write access. - Define volume sets to distribute access to files requiring read and write access.
-This technique is particularly helpful for applications that perform many file create and delete operations, because the file system will allocate a new file on the volume with the greatest amount of free space. - Move paging and swapping activity off the system disk by creating. on a less heavily utilized disk, secondary page and swapping files that are significantly larger than the primary ones on the system disk.
+This technique is particularly helpful for applications that perform many file create and delete operations, because the file system will allocate a new file on the volume with the greatest amount of free space. - Move paging and swapping activity off the system disk by creating, on a less heavily utilized disk, secondary page and swapping files that are significantly larger than the primary ones on the system disk.
 This technique is particularly important for a shared system disk in an OpenVMS Cluster, which tends to be very busy. - Move frequently accessed files off the system disk.
 Use logical names or, where necessary, other pointers to access them.
-(See Section 2.6 for a list of frequently accessed system files.)
+For a list of frequently accessed system files, see Section 2.6, "Reducing System Disk I/O".
 This technique is particularly effective for a shared system disk in an OpenVMS Cluster.

 All the tuning solutions for performance problems based on I/O limitations involve using memory to relieve the I/O subsystem.
-The five most accessible mechanisms are the Virtual I/O or extended file cache, the ACP caches, RMS buffering, file system caches, and RAM disks.
+The five most accessible mechanisms are the extended file cache, the ACP caches, RMS buffering, file system caches, and RAM disks.

-12.2 Use Virtual I/O or Extended File Caching
+12.2.
+Use Extended File Caching